Deepanshu1908/Project---Connectionist-Bench-Sonar-Mines-vs.-Rocks-/README.md

 technique.

-• After model validation, SVM gives best result but for enhancing its accuracy more, tuning of model is done.
+• After model validation, SVM gives best result but for enhancing its accuracy more, tuning of model was done.

 • Then saved the model using pickle library.